alkhe/fluxette/README.md

 ```

 ## Asynchronous
-fluxette is completely synchronous, but asynchronous functionality is also supported. [`thunk`](https://github.com/edge/fluxette-thunk) and [`promise`](https://github.com/edge/fluxette-promise) are two middleware available in the ecosystem.
+fluxette by itself is completely synchronous, but is engineered with asynchronous functionality in mind. [`thunk`](https://github.com/edge/fluxette-thunk) and [`promise`](https://github.com/edge/fluxette-promise) are two middleware available in the ecosystem.

+Mix and match the many possible styles to your liking.

 One way to use the thunk middleware is to use an async action that combines actions:
 ```js